oskarfernlund/niteshade/docs/source/usage.rst

 This is a relatively simple workflow.
 For advanced users desiring more customized workflows, consider the following options:

-- Writing custom model, attack and defence classes following niteshade's class hierarchy,
+- Writing custom model, attack and defence classes following niteshade's class hierarchy
-- Writing custom online learning pipelines using ``DataLoader``'s rather than using ``Simulation.run()``, or
+- Writing custom online learning pipelines using ``DataLoader``'s rather than using ``Simulation.run()``
 - Writing custom postprocessing functions and plots for the ``.results`` dictionary